sierra58/chessboard/README.md

 # chessboard

 ## Chessboard
-An exercise by Eloquent JavaScript
+- Exercise by Eloquent JavaScript
+- Using for-loop to create an alternating pattern (chessboard)

 ## Tags
 javascript, front-end web development, exercise